nathanialf/React-Portfolio/README.md

 ## TODO
 - Animate slight color banding or gradients to add a little visual flair to the blurred card.
 This should be minimal and not distracting.
 Probably OpenGL?
 Not sure
 - Geolocation difference "2,000 miles away" next to the San Francisco `title`
 - Make link buttons better.
 Kinda plain at the  moment.
-- Build Photography portfolio route
+- Fix issue of `image_details` separating from the image in the `image_container`
+- Add some lightbox kinda of view when clicking on image

 ### Additional page ideas
 - Photography portfolio